Singularity ~ Apptainer

 From web/biocontainer

-Given that singularity images are just files, one can download with wget:
+Given that singularity images are just files, one can download with wget

 Running files

-These .sif files can be run as standalone executables:
+files can be run as standalone executables:

 Singularity is also different from Docker in the way it handles mounting.
 By default, Singularity binds your home directory and a number of paths in the root directory to the container.
 This results in behaviour that is almost like if you are working on the directory structure of the host.